aappleton8/OpPermissions/README.md

  - oppermissions.config.reload : The */opset config reload* command | Default: false
  - oppermissions.config.save : The */opset config save* command | Default: false
  - oppermissions.config.set.* : All */opset config set* commands | Default: false
- - oppermissions.config.set.opscanop : The */opset config set opscanop &ltvalue&gt* command | Default: false
+ - oppermissions.config.set.opscanop : The */opset config set opscanop &lt;value&gt;* command | Default: false
- - oppermissions.config.set.allowrequests : The */opset config set allowrequests &ltvalue&gt* command | Default: false
+ - oppermissions.config.set.allowrequests : The */opset config set allowrequests &lt;value&gt;* command | Default: false
- - oppermissions.config.set.useuuids : The */opset config set useuuids &ltvalue&gt* command | Defaut: false
+ - oppermissions.config.set.useuuids : The */opset config set useuuids &lt;value&gt;* command | Defaut: false
- - oppermissions.config.set.updateonplayerjoins : The */opset config set updateonplayerjoins &ltvalue&gt* command | Default: false
+ - oppermissions.config.set.updateonplayerjoins : The */opset config set updateonplayerjoins &lt;value&gt;* command | Default: false
- - oppermissions.config.set.onlyautoupdateonline : The */opset config set onlyautoupdateonline &ltvalue&gt* command | Default: false
+ - oppermissions.config.set.onlyautoupdateonline : The */opset config set onlyautoupdateonline &lt;value&gt;* command | Default: false
  - oppermissions.op : Enable the use of the */op* command, depending on the config file | Default: false
  - oppermissions.oplist.* : Enable the use of all the */oplist* commands | Default: op
  - oppermissions.oplist.online : Enable the use of the the */oplist online* command | Default: op
  - oppermissions.oplist.offline : Enable the use of the */oplist offline* command | Default: op
  - oppermissions.showallhelp : Enable the use of the */opset help all* command | Default: op
  - oppermissions.oprequest.* : Enable the player to send a receive op requests, depending on the config file | Default: op
- - oppermissions.oprequest.send : Enable the use of the */oprequest &ltmessage&gt* command, depending on the config file | Default: op
+ - oppermissions.oprequest.send : Enable the use of the */oprequest &lt;message&gt;* command, depending on the config file | Default: op
  - oppermissions.oprequest.see : Enable the player to see op requests, depending on the config file | Default: op
  - oppermissions.seepluginmessages : Enable the player to see plugin messages (such as config save messages) | Default: op